 where d is the snow depth in cm; dr is the raw value of snow depth in cm; T is the air temperature in K; and T = 273.15 + t, t is the air temperature in °C.

 Another recent new design uses a modulated visible laser beam and determines the distance to the ground by comparing phase information.
 The measurement of the distance is independent of air temperature, but may depend on the penetration of the laser beam in the snow surface according to the type of snow.
 The laser spot is also very small, increasing the importance of ground surface representativeness.
+It is strongly recommended using a laser beam classified safe for the eyes (maximum power class 2).
+To get reliable snow height data between 0 and 2 cm it must be ensured by the setup that the measured distance is fixed under all conditions (due to lifting and lowering of the ground dependent of type of soil, temperature, moisture and frost sometimes more than +/- 1 cm must be considered).

 Selecting an area with natural vegetation can create issues, so it may be better to use a stable and controlled surface, such as an artificial lawn, in good thermal contact with the ground.
 Some National Meteorological and Hydrological Services have reported good results from using a snow plate (see WMO, 2010).